Tenberg21/IoT_Mini-Project-/README.md

 The database was implemented using sqlite3, and the graphical presentation of data was achieved through Grafana.
 ## IOT Testbed
-IOT testbed was instrumentized with shell commands found on the iot_testlab_cheatsheet.txt as follows:
+IOT testbed was instrumentized with SSH and shell commands found on the iot_testlab_cheatsheet.txt as follows:
 ```bash
 //env setup
 git clone https://github.com/RIOT-OS/RIOT.git -b 2020.10-branch //Right version for all the documentation & Material